ruikurenaii/ruikurenaii/DAN_INFO.md

 # osudroid!relax Dan Courses

-**!!
-THIS IS CURRENTLY ON WORK IN PROGRESS, OTHER INFORMATION MAY NOT BE INCLUDED, OR IT MAY CONTAIN TYPOS IN THE FINAL PRODUCT !!**

 **Authors:**
 - Prepared by **@nekorin727**
 - Approved by **@paytouse (me)**
 - With the help of **@vaxeienjoyer**

-These dan courses are made for players to test their aiming ability, starting from the easier ones, and as they progress up, it gets harder.
+These dan courses are made for players to test their aiming ability, starting from the easier ones, and as they progress up, it gets harder and harder.

 # Dan Courses Information
 First of all, there are **twelve dan courses**, which are composed of **nine casual courses** and **three advanced courses**, with different requirements in order to clear them, only with the Relax (`RX`) mod.

-If you are looking for the practice maps, please [click here to get redirected](https://github.com/LouieNotHere/LouieNotHere/blob/main/DAN_PRACTICE.md)
+If you are looking for the practice maps of the dan courses, please [click here to get redirected.](https://github.com/LouieNotHere/LouieNotHere/blob/main/DAN_PRACTICE.md)

 ### Casual Dan Courses include:
 - **D Dan to Ex+ Dan**